litteup/cohort3-backend-project/README.md

     12. Credits.
     13. License.

-## 1. BRIEF DESCRIPTION OF THE APP
+## 1. __BRIEF DESCRIPTION OF LINGOLEAP__
 #
-Learning Language App is a language learning web solution aimed at teaching users any of the 3 major Nigerian languages namely Yoruba, Igbo and Hausa.
+Lingoleap is a language learning web solution aimed at teaching users any of the 3 major Nigerian languages namely Yoruba, Igbo and Hausa.
 Interactive free or paid language courses are regularly uploaded to the platform by expert language instructors while users can enrol to take the courses.

     * Users can track their learning progress via the personal dashboard.
     * Users can explore the community space to network with other users and practise what they are learning in realtiime and with humans.
     * The interactive features of the platform is focused on microtasks (quizzes).
     * Other extra features include instant translation, spelling prompts and interpretations from english to any of the e desired languages.

-## 2. SOME PICTORIAL REPRESENTATION OF THE APPLICATION
+## __2. SOME PICTORIAL REPRESENTATION OF LINGOLEAP__

-## 3. TARGET AUDIENCE
+## __3. TARGET AUDIENCE__
 The application targets include:

     *  Students